Anthony Banning Norton

-Anthony Banning Norton (May 15, 1821 - December 31, 1893) was an American journalist, historian and state politician.
+Anthony Banning Norton (May 15, 1821 – December 31, 1893) was an American journalist, historian and state politician.
 He was the publisher of newspapers in Ohio and Texas, and a Know Nothing member of the Texas House of Representatives.
 He later served as the postmaster of Dallas, Texas, and a United States Marshal for North Texas.
 He was the author of three books.

 Early life

 Anthony Banning Norton was born on May 15, 1821, in Mount Vernon, Ohio.
 His parents, Daniel Sheldon Norton and Sarah Banning, were planters from Louisiana.
 His brother, Daniel Sheldon Norton, became a politician.

 Norton "graduated from Kenyon College in 1840" and studied the Law in Pennsylvania.

 Career

 Norton joined the Whig Party, and he published The True Whig and Chippewa War Club, later known as Norton's Daily True Whig, a newspaper in Mount Vernon from 1848 to 1855.

 Norton joined the Know Nothing political party, and he served as a member of the Texas House of Representatives from 1855 to 1861.
 He was also an Adjutant General appointed by Governor Sam Houston.

-He founded “the Fort Worth Chief”, the town’s first newspaper.
+He founded "the Fort Worth Chief", the town’s first newspaper.

 After the American Civil War, Norton was the publisher of another newspaper, Norton's Union Intelligencer.
 He became the postmaster of Dallas, Texas in 1875, and a United States Marshal for North Texas in 1879.
+He was the Republican nominee for Texas Governor in 1878 and 1884.

 Norton was the author of three books.